-- 1. Initiation: Either program faculty or area dean(s) may initiate a meeting to analyze previous reports from III B. above.
+- (1) Initiation: Either program faculty or area dean(s) may initiate a meeting to analyze previous reports from III B. above.
 The program Coordinator, Director or Convener will notify the Academic Programs and Planning Committee of the Faculty Senate about this meeting for informational purposes.
-The dean(s) will notify the Provost and Provost's Council of this meeting for informational purposes. - 2.
-Vote: Program faculty vote by simple majority to recommend program closure to the area dean(s).).
-If a majority of faculty vote for program closure, this procedure advances to the Dean (s).
+The dean(s) will notify the Provost and Provost's Council of this meeting for informational purposes. - (2) Vote: Faculty of the entire program vote by simple majority to recommend program closure to the area dean(s).
+If a majority of faculty vote for program closure, this procedure advances to the dean(s).
 If a majority of faculty do not vote for closure, this procedure ends, and faculty meet with dean(s) to consider other options available.
-The program Coordinator, Director or Convener will notify the Academic Programs and Planning Committee of the Faculty Senate about this outcome for informational purposes. - 3.
-Acceptance or Rejection: Dean(s) may reject or accept a program faculty vote in favor of program closure to the Provost.
-If dean(s) and faculty disagree, the dean(s) notify the Provost of this outcome. - 4.
-Provost Level: The Provost will refer the matter to the Faculty Senate President for the Academic Programs and Planning committee to deliberate. - 5.
-Faculty Senate Level: The Academic Programs and Planning committee will make a recommendation to the Faculty Senate for a vote.
+The program Coordinator, Director or Convener will notify the Academic Programs and Planning Committee of the Faculty Senate about this outcome for informational purposes. - (3) Acceptance or Rejection: Dean(s) may reject or accept a program faculty vote in favor of program closure to the Provost.
+If dean(s) and faculty disagree, the dean(s) notify the Provost of this outcome.

+- (4) Provost Level: The Provost will refer the matter to the Faculty Senate President for the Academic Programs and Planning committee to deliberate. - (5) Faculty Senate Level: The Academic Programs and Planning committee will make are commendation to the Faculty Senate for a vote.
 The results of the vote will be conveyed to the Provost.
-The dean(s) will notify the Provost and Provost's Council of this outcome for informational purposes. - 6.
-Provost and President Decision: The Provost may accept or reject a recommendation for program closure.
-The President may accept or reject a positive vote, maintaining final authority over the decision.
+The dean(s) will notify the Provost and Provost's Council of this outcome for informational purposes. - (6) Provost and President Decision: The Provost may accept or reject a recommendation for program closure.
+The President may accept or reject a positive vote, maintaining final authority over the decision. - (7) Detailed Plan: If a program is to close, the academic program faculty and dean will draft a detailed plan for the future role of all faculty or other employees currently considered to be part of that program.
+In addition, the program notifies these employees of the possibility that the program might be closed.

-- 7. Detailed Plan: If a program is to close, the academic program faculty and dean will draft a detailed plan for the future role of all faculty or other employees currently considered to be part of that program.
-In addition, the program notifies these employees of the possibility that the program might be closed. - All parties recognize the critical importance of this plan for all faculty/AFT professional staff and the significance of insuring that they will have the opportunity to continue contributing to the mission of Stockton College after any formal action takes place. - Any faculty member or professional staff member in such a situation will have the opportunity, in accordance with relevant collective bargaining agreements, either to move to another program or academic unit with a similar function to the one being phased out or to another available position at Stockton College for which they are qualified at the same level as their current position. - 8.
-Notification: Upon receiving the plan outlined above, the Provost shall notify all appropriate administrative offices of the program closure, including the President, the Board of Trustees Academic Affairs and Planning Committee, Admissions, Academic Advising, Financial Aid, Human Resources, deans and faculty of other affected academic programs, Registrar and Institutional Research. - 9.
-Board of Trustees Decision: After the Board of Trustees makes its decision about program closure, the Provost notifies the Academic Issues Committee of the President's Council. - 10.
-Workload: Program faculty will continue to "teach out" required program courses and conduct precepting to the remaining enrolled students in accordance with master, workload and class size agreements in place during the period for which students remain enrolled.
+All parties recognize the critical importance of this plan for all faculty/AFT professional staff and the significance of ensuring that they will have the opportunity to continue contributing to the mission of Stockton University after any formal action takes place.

+Any faculty member or professional staff member in such a situation will have the opportunity, in accordance with relevant collective bargaining agreements, either to move to another program or academic unit with a similar function to the one being phased out or to another available position at Stockton University for which they are qualified at the same level as their current position.

+- (8) Notification: Upon receiving the plan outlined above, the Provost shall notify all appropriate administrative offices of the program closure, including the President, the Board of Trustees Academic Affairs and Planning Committee, Admissions, Academic Advising, Financial Aid, Human Resources, deans and faculty of other affected academic programs, Registrar and Institutional Research. - (9) Board of Trustees Decision: After the Board of Trustees makes its decision about program closure, the Provost notifies the Academic Issues Committee of the President's Council.

+(10) Workload: Program faculty will continue to "teach out" required program courses and conduct precepting to the remaining enrolled students in accordance with master, workload and class size agreements in place during the period for which students remain enrolled.

+Legislative History

+Date

+Faculty Senate 12-9-14

+Provost's Council 12-15-14

+Provost 12-16-14

+President 1-21-15